isc-projects/kea/doc/sphinx/arm/classify.rst

 only to clients that belong to a given class, using the ``client-class`` keyword when defining the subnet.

 Let's assume that the server is connected to a network segment that uses the 192.0.2.0/24 prefix.
-The administrator of that network has decided that addresses from the range 192.0.2.10 to 192.0.2.20 will be managed by the DHCP4 server.
-Only clients belonging to client class "Client_foo" are allowed to use this subnet.
+The administrator of that network has decided that addresses from the range 192.0.2.10 to 192.0.2.20 will be managed by the DHCPv4 server.
+Only clients belonging to client class ``Client_foo`` are allowed to use this subnet.
 Such a configuration can be achieved in the following way:

 ::